magma-design-system/magma/projects/stencil/src/components/mds-author/readme.md

 ```typescript
 import { defineCustomElements as dceMdsComponentOne } from '@maggioli-design-system/mds-component-one/loader'
 import { defineCustomElements as dceMdsComponentTwo } from '@maggioli-design-system/mds-component-two/loader'

 dceMdsComponentOne()
 dceMdsComponentTwo()
 ```

-You can check how browser support woorks at [this page][stencil-browser-support].
+You can check how browser support works at [this page][stencil-browser-support].

 ---